 Public DNS resolvers in Asia Location

-Here is an updated list of free / public best DNS servers as of 2018.
+Here is an updated list of free and public best DNS resolvers

 |DNS Server provider||Primary DNS Server||Secondary DNS Server|